Vibration Severity Checker - ISO 10816 / 20816 Zone Classification for Rotating Equipment

 -

-See the ISO 10816 zone classification: Zone A (new/reconditioned, baseline), Zone B (acceptable for long-term operation), Zone C (short-term acceptable, investigate), or Zone D (damage occurring, immediate action).
-Each zone includes specific velocity ranges for your machine group.
+See the legacy zone classification: Zone A (new/reconditioned baseline), Zone B (legacy long-term-operation screen), Zone C (investigation prompt), or Zone D (urgent review prompt).
+Each zone shows the velocity ranges for your machine class.

 -